Reed Duchscher: Career

 Duchscher started his career working as an NFL sports agent.
 He subsequently left to work for the YouTube channel Dude Perfect on brand deals and monetization strategies.

+On August 24, 2023 it was announced Duchscher would acquire LFM Management, adding Kai Cenat to his creator portfolio.

+Night Media

 While working with Dude Perfect, in 2015 Duchscher started his own talent management company, Night Media.
 Night Media focuses on management, branding and business development for digital influencers.
 In 2018, Duchscher signed YouTube personality MrBeast to Night Media's roster.

-In 2021, Night Media launched a venture fund focused on investing in start-ups in consumer, gaming, and the passion economy.
+In 2021, Night Media launched a consumer venture fund focused on investing in start-ups, internet culture, community and creators.
+The venture studio includes Feastables.
+In November of 2024, Night acquired talent management firm Bottle Rocket Management.

+In May 2024, MrBeast exited his management by Duchscher and Night Media, stating their 6 year partnership was ending on good terms.

+Feastables

+In January 2022, Donaldson and Duchscher (Night Media) announced the creation of a new snack company called Feastables.

+TONE

+Duchscher and the content creators AMP (Any Means Possible) — Duke Dennis, Kai Cenat, Fanum, Agent 00, ChrisNxtDoor and ImDavisss created TONE, a personal care brand that launched online, in Target stores and on Target.com.
+The line includes deodorant, hydrating body wash, on-the-go cologne and body mist, Lip balm and body lotion.

+The Roost Podcast Network

+In April of 2024, Night acquired The Roost Podcasting Network which is a video-first podcast network.